-fanofthecentury asked: you promised me a TEH solution runthrough tho????
+fanofthecentury said: you promised me a TEH solution runthrough tho????

 Yes, I did, sorry!
 My idea of celebrating a new Sherlock episode is running out and getting my best friend addicted to Sherlock (the schadenfreude value), and then I was packing for my return to the apparently-buried-in-snow lovely locale of Boston, MA, so things have been pretty slow on my blog and pretty hardcore outside it.